If you are a student looking for a job at Baylor, follow steps 1-4 below.

 For a complete list of acceptable documents, click here.
 Remember, all documentation must be original and unexpired as the Department of Homeland Security prohibits the acceptance of copies, faxes or reproductions of any type.
 (The Form I-9 is not complete until acceptable documents are presented.)

-Each student is responsible for properly completing a form W-4 and providing a copy of his/her Social Security Card for income tax purposes.
-For the student's convenience, Human Resources will collect the Form W-4, and send it to the Payroll Office.
+Each student is responsible for properly completing a form W-4 and providing a copy of the Social Security Card directly to the Payroll Office for income tax purposes.
 While the Payroll Office may be able to offer general assistance with questions, the student employee is ultimately responsible for tax deductions.
 Students may wish to seek the advice of parents, guardians, accountant or income tax service.
 (Please note that while the Payroll Office may accept a copy or fax of the Social Security Card for income tax purposes, the documentation presented for the Form I-9 must be original.)

 Remember that properly completing these forms in a timely manner will help prevent any delay in the distribution of pay and keep the University in compliance with Federal regulations.
 Questions regarding the Form I-9 may be directed to Human Resources at 254-710-2000.
 Questions regarding the Form W-4 may be directed to the Payroll Office at 254-710-2217.